SyntaxCypher/RandomScripts/README.md

-# Adminstration-Bash-Scripts
+# Adminstration-Scripts
-A collection of Scripts I've found useful in my time of Linux Administration.
+A collection of Scripts I've found useful in my time of Linux & Windows Administration.
 Please feel free to adapt these scripts and share them!
 Any Feedback would be appreciated!